-Another important form of RFI consists of signals which are generated by each antenna.
+by each antenna.
 These signals are picked up by nearby antennas, or by the generating antenna's feed, and produce correlated signals in the visibility data.
 This form of RFI is especially important in the 90 cm band when in the C and D configurations.
 They appear at all multiples of 5 and 12.5 MHz-frequencies divisible by these numbers must be avoided.
 (It is this spectrum of RFI which limits our P-band bandwidth to 3.125 MHz.)
 Another family of RFI occurs at multiples of 100 kHz - these are much weaker and can be ignored for continuum work.
-These internally generated signals can be controlled through proper shielding of the electronic racks.
-A long-running program to shield these racks has just been completed.
-Tests to determine the success of these shields are just now (May 1995) being made.
+The severity of these signals has been much reduced by shielding the electronics racks.